mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

 .. admonition:: Extend the program ...

-   On line 3, type a print function to display the value of the expression 2 * 60 ** 2 + 8 * 60 + 4 (you should recognize this expression from activecode int_secs on the previous page).
+   On line 3, type a print function to display the value of the expression 2 * 60 ** 2 + 8 * 60 + 4 (you should recognize this expression from activecode sdu on the previous page).

 **Check your understanding**